darrenchay/Virox_Web_Portal_Project/README.md

 - Using PostgreSQL as RDMS
 - Using express and node.js for RESTful API
 - Handles all database communication from front-end
+- Firebase is used to handle all user authentication
 ```